-Parmesan Popovers with Chives and Black Pepper
+Parmesan Popovers with Chives

 This post may contain affiliate links.
 Please read my disclosure policy.

-These puffy parmesan popovers came about when I wanted something freshly baked to serve instead of muffins or quick bread, and I wanted it to be fast.
+The recipe for these Parmesan popovers came about when I wanted something freshly baked to serve instead of muffins or quick bread, and I wanted it to be quick.
+I went with popovers because they’re easy to make at the last minute, they can be seasoned in endless ways, and they’re big on the “wow” factor.

-- Put a basket of warm popovers on the table for lunch or brunch, served along with a simple salad and soup.
+- Put a basket of warm popovers on the table for lunch or brunch, along with a simple salad and soup.

 - Chives have a very mild onion flavor (and they happened to be in full bloom in my garden when I created this recipe), but any fresh aromatic herb would be great to use in this recipe.
 Think thyme, tarragon or basil.

-Parmesan Popovers with Chives and Black Pepper
+Puffy Parmesan Popovers with Chives

 Equipment